tonadr1022/StravaTools/README.md

 ## What's Next
+- Use of Strava private notes to populate run descriptions
 - Other tools, including CSV/JSON generation, data visualizations
 - More customizability
 - Bug fixes, particularly with server-side rendering issues